 Derecka is wearing a navy and white striped button up shirt and tan pants.

 Derecka Purnell is obsessed with love and liberation.
 She seeks both in all that she does, especially as a writer, organizer, cultural worker, movement lawyer, and friend.
 She is the author of Becoming Abolitionists: Police, Protests, and the Pursuit of Freedom .
-She is currently working on her second book and building political homes where people can love, study, experiment, and thrive together.
+She is studying and building political homes where people can love, study, experiment, and thrive together.

 She received her JD from Harvard Law School, her BA from the University of Missouri- Kansas City, and studied public policy and economics at the University of California- Berkeley as a Public Policy and International Affairs Law Fellow.
 Her writing has been published widely, including inThe New York Magazine, The New York Times, The Atlantic, Boston Review, Teen Vogue, Harper's Bazaar, The Harvard Journal of African American Policy, and Cal Law Review.
 She has lectured, studied, and strategized on social movements across North America, Africa, Australia, and Europe.
 In 2022, she was selected as a Freedom Scholar by the Marguerite Casey Foundation.